bg2b/aoc21/README.md

 (usually more efficient) way.  `doit2a.cc` would be an alternative to `doit2.cc`.

-A couple of days use Matlab or maybe a shell script.
+Day 4 uses a shell script, `play1.sh` and `play2.sh` for the two parts.

 Occasionally there's only one program used for both parts.